Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 - a radius
 - a color

-Given a certain this data structure, we can draw the image solution.
+Given a certain solution exprimed with this data structure, we can draw the image solution.

-And from there, we can compute the "fitness" which is value describing how good is the solution.
+And from there, we can compute the "fitness" which describe how good the solution is.

 In our case, the fitness will be derivated from the difference between the target image and the image solution.